Navigating Policies and Conditions: Supporting Youth with Learning Differences in Learner-Centered Environments

 Sarah Bishop-Root

-Khara is Director of Field Research for Education Reimagined.
+Khara is Education Reimagined’s Partner of Research.
 She has taught K–12 students for over a decade in the US and internationally, taught teacher education courses and led programs at the university level, and researched alternative learning approaches, including unschooling.
 She holds a PhD in Teacher Education & Professional Development and an MEd in Art Education.